jmcnamara/rust_xlsxwriter/examples/Readme.md

   useful visual information.
 This is used to improve the accessibility of visual elements.

+* doc_image_set_object_movement.rs - This example shows how to create an image object and set the option to control how it behaves when the cells underneath it are changed.

 * doc_image_set_scale_width.rs - This example shows how to create an image object and use it to insert the image into a worksheet.
 The image in this case is scaled.